Where did my music go?

 - Make sure you’re looking in the right place.
-Everything should be saved in Your Library (Your Music for iPad and the Web Player).
-Individual songs will be saved in Songs (or a specific playlist), albums will be saved in Albums, playlists in Playlists, etc.
+Everything should be saved in Your Library (Your Music for iPad and the web player).
+Individual songs are saved in Songs (or a specific playlist), albums are saved in Albums, playlists in Playlists, etc.

 - Check you haven’t accidentally hidden it with a filter.

 - Have you hit the 10,000 songs limit?
 If you have, a warning message will notify you.
 To save more content, you can free up space by manually removing previously saved content or move saved content to a playlist (your playlists and its contents don't count toward the track limit).

 - You need an active internet connection to save content.
 Check your internet connection and try saving it again.

 This means the content is no longer available.
 This can happen if licencing agreements with the artist/labels, or ownership of rights, has changed.
 Hopefully it will reappear soon.